Superman (Eminem song)

 "Superman" is a song by American rapper Eminem from his fourth studio album, The Eminem Show (2002), featuring guest vocals from his frequent collaborator, singer Dina Rae.
-Written by Eminem, Jeff Bass and Steve King, the song was released as the third single from The Eminem Show on January 21, 2003, in the United States only.
+Written by Eminem, Detroit record producers Jeff Bass and Steve King, the song was released as the third single on January 21, 2003, in the United States only.
 It peaked at number 15 on the Billboard Hot 100 chart on the issue dated March 15, 2003, and received 2× Platinum certification by the Recording Industry Association of America (RIAA).

+The lyrics talk of the Eminem's experience with groupies and the song has been criticized by some for its perceived misogyny.
+Musically known for its "southern bounce", it's notable for its censored and uncensored versions of its music video starring porn actress Gina Lynn.